STORM-IRIT/Radium-Engine/README.md

 If using earlier versions of Qt (5.4 or 5.5)  or a different toolset you may have to compile Qt yourself.
 You will probaby have to manually point cmake to the Qt folder (see Troubleshooting below)

-Other dependencies (Eigen, Assimp and glbinding) are included as a submodule in the git repository.
+Other dependencies (Eigen, Assimp, glbinding, globjects and glm) are included as a submodule in the git repository.

 #### Getting started with Visual Studio